GluuFederation/docs-de-prod/docs/source/operation/vault.md

 When a Vault server starts, it remains ina  sealed state until the unseal process is successfully executed.
 Note that when the Vault server is stopped or restarted, it will be sealed again, so we need to determine strategies on how to unseal Vault upfront before deploying Vault container.

-There are 2 ways to unseal Vault:
+There are two ways to unseal Vault:

 -   __manual__ process which involves human intervention to run specific command for each Vault container and enters one or more keys.
 -   __auto-unseal__ which requires [3rd-party services](https://www.vaultproject.io/docs/configuration/seal/index.html).